 - It is a central sector scheme.

-- Ministry of Micro, Small and Medium Enterprises (MoMSME) administers the programme.
+- Ministry of Micro, Small and Medium Enterprises (MSME) administers the programme.

-- The programme is being implemented by Khadi and Village Industries Commission (KVIC) at the national level.
-It is the single nodal agency for implementation of the programme.
+- The programme is being implemented by the Khadi and Village Industries Commission (KVIC) at the national level.
+It is the single nodal agency for the implementation of the programme.

 - The Scheme is being implemented through banks, District Industries Centres (DICs), State KVIC Directorates and State Khadi and Village Industries Boards (KVIBs) at the state level.

-- Individuals above the age of 18 years, Self Help Groups (SHGs), Cooperative Societies involved in production, Institutions that are registered under Societies Registration Act of 1860 are eligible for benefits under this programme.
+- Individuals above the age of 18 years, Self Help Groups (SHGs), Cooperative Societies involved in the production, and institutions that are registered under the Societies Registration Act of 1860 are eligible for benefits under this programme.

 - There is no income ceiling while setting up the project.

-- Assistance is provided under the scheme only to the new units, units that having availed government subsidies under either the state or the central government schemes and existing units are not eligible for subsidy under PMEGP.
+- Assistance is provided under the scheme only to the new units, units that have availed government subsidies under either the state or the central government schemes; existing units are not eligible for subsidy under PMEGP.

 - In order to achieve inclusive growth across the country, a minimum of 75 projects will be awarded to each district.

-- Physically disabled, OBC, SC/STs, women, NER applicants in rural areas are eligible for a higher rate of subsidy.
+- Physically disabled, OBC, SC/STs, women, northeastern region (NER) applicants in rural areas are eligible for a higher rate of subsidy.